homotopy-io/homotopy-rs/TUTORIAL.md

 ![The signature constructed so far](./doc/img/tutorial8.png)

-We're done with our setup: the proof assistant has validated the 'let $C$ and $D$ be equivalent categories' part of our theorem, and now we will turn to proving the rest of the statement.
+We're done with our setup: the proof assistant has validated the *let $C$ and $D$ be equivalent categories* part of our theorem, and now we will turn to proving the rest of the statement.

 ## Constructing the Adjoint